 So what can it do for people with type 1 diabetes?

 AAT has a very close relationship with diabetes.
 It turns out that circulating glucose levels, when they are high, actually stick to proteins.
 You may know about the measurement HbA1C – Hb for haemoglobin, A for adult, and 1C means it is coated with glucose.
 It’s actually stuck to glucose.

-Everything in the blood gets coated with glucose in diabetes, both type 1 and type 2 diseases.
+In both type 1 and type 2 diabetes, everything in the blood gets coated with glucose.
 When it is coated with glucose, even albumen gets coated with glucose, everything you put in a glassful of glucose over time will be coated.
 You don’t need enzymes to do that.

-In clinical trials we have been running, trying to see if AAT infusion may alter the disease, the first thing we found (with patients) was when they came in, they had an inactive form of AAT.
+In the clinical trials we have been running to see if AAT infusion could alter the disease, the first thing we found (with patients) was when they came in, they had an inactive form of AAT.

 What form of AAT do you use for type 1 diabetics via transfusion?

 It is purified from plasma.
 So we are basically introducing the native molecule that is in the plasma.
 Companies that work with blood products share 50 000 litres of plasma globally.
 (I learnt this recently).
 They extract human albumen, human anti bodies for medical purposes, and AAT enjoys this extraction.
 It is purified and bottled up, and the reason they do that has nothing to do with diabetes.